Al-Nusra Front: Leadership

-The leader of al-Nusra was Ahmed al-Sharaa.
-During his time as leader of the front he went by the name of Abu Mohammad al-Julani, which implied that he is from the Golan Heights (al-Jawlan, in Arabic).
-Prior to the formation of Jabhat al-Nusra, he was a senior member of the Islamic State of Iraq, heading operations in Nineveh Governorate.
+The leader of Al-Nusra was Ahmed al-Sharaa.
+During his time as emir, he went by the name of Abu Mohammad Al-Julani, which implied that he is from the Golan Heights (al-Jawlan, in Arabic).
+Prior to the formation of Jabhat Al-Nusra, he was a senior member of Al-Qaeda in Iraq, heading operations in Nineveh Governorate.
 On 18 December 2013, he gave his first television interview, to Tayseer Allouni, a journalist originally from Syria, for Al Jazeera, and spoke classical Arabic with a Syrian accent.